TLDR

 How GrantPipe Compares

 GrantPipe is built for nonprofits with $500K-$10M annual budgets that manage both donor relationships and restricted grant funds.
-The Starter plan ($99/mo) covers full donor management, grant pipeline tracking, compliance calendar, and 990 export templates.
-Growth ($249/mo) adds automated compliance deadlines, multi-fund tracking, and advanced reporting.
-Audit-Ready ($499/mo) adds multi-program allocation, an external auditor portal, and guided onboarding.
+The Starter plan covers full donor management, grant pipeline tracking, compliance calendar, and 990 export templates.
+Growth adds automated deadline reminders, spend-down threshold alerts, the compliance report pack, guided import support, and read-only Program Allocation previews.
+Audit-Ready adds Program Allocation management and budget-vs-actual exports, advanced fund accounting, financial statements and board-ready outputs, and guided onboarding.

 No configuration required to start tracking grant compliance.
 No consultants, no custom modules, no setup fees.